chef/chef-web-docs/content/saas/register_nodes.md

 - Splay mode and baseline are up to two client runs an hour.
 Refer to the [Chef Infra Client](/ctl_chef_client/) page for more details on configuring splay mode in the `client.rb` file.
 - There must be one compliance scan per hour.

-## Redirect the nodes to Chef SaaS
+## Redirect nodes to Chef SaaS

-Progress Chef developed a Cookbook that can run against all nodes under management in the AWS OpsWorks environment.
-This Cookbook redirects all nodes to the new Chef SaaS instance.
+Progress Chef developed a cookbook that can run against all nodes under management in the AWS OpsWorks environment.
+This cookbook redirects all nodes to the new Chef SaaS instance.

 To redirect nodes from AWS OpsWorks to Chef SaaS: